Seeking the help of a Financial Adviser is something you may need to do at some point in your life.

 A financial review can be complex.
 If you are seeking advice for a general financial review, planning retirement options or looking to invest a lump sum, there is some preparation you will need to do beforehand.

 What are your financial goals?
-Think about what you want to achieve and by when.
+Think about what you want to achieve financially and by when.
 For example:

 By having these clear financial goals in mind, you can then work with your Independent Financial Adviser to achieve them.
 Your investments would then be reviewed regularly by your adviser to ensure you are still on track.

 Knowing your full current financial situation is one of the core elements of meeting with your Independent Financial Adviser.
-For example, they will be looking at any existing investment, pension plans and insurance policies.
+For example, they will be looking at any existing investment, pension or retirement plans and insurance policies.
 Your financial adviser will work with you to establish if they are in line with your financial goals.

 If your Independent Financial Adviser is visiting you in your home, knowing where key documents are, such as policy information and bank statements are is a start.
 If you are visiting your Independent Financial Adviser, making sure you have all relevant paperwork with you is important.